 Clinical education experiences are a vital component to the development of competent physical therapist assistants.
-The clinical education faculty of the site is instrumental in providing an active, stimulating environment for our students.
+The clinical education faculty of the site are instrumental in providing an active, stimulating environment for our students.
 An effective relationship between the clinical site and the educational program exists with the purpose of educating our PTA students.
 The site coordinator of clinical education (SCCE) and the clinical instructor (CI) have a crucial role in providing a supportive and appropriate learning experience, while keeping in consideration the learning needs of each individual student.
-The students' experiences at the clinical sites lead to further development of the knowledge, skills and behaviors identified in NVCC PTA Program's mission, goals, and objectives.
+The students' experiences at the clinical sites lead to further development of the knowledge, skills and behaviors identified in CT State-NV PTA Program's mission, goals, and objectives.

-During the NVCC PTA Program, students participate in three clinical education experiences, for a total of approximately 650 hours of clinical learning experiences based on current CAPTE requirements.
+During the CT State-NV PTA Program, students participate in three clinical education experiences, for a total of approximately 650 hours of clinical learning experiences, meeting current Commission on Accreditation in Physical Therapy Education (CAPTE) requirements.
 Clinical experiences are sequenced throughout the curriculum to allow students to build on academic knowledge and theory taught in the classroom while practicing skill sets gained in the laboratory setting.
 Each semester students are taught new skill sets and theory, while continuing to practice skills learned during previous terms.
-Students will be expected to complete their clinical experiences in at least two different facilities.
+Students will be expected to complete their clinical experiences in at least two different facilities; complex and non-complex.
 By the end of the final clinical experience course, students will have attained the competencies essential to function independently as an entry-level PTA.